-Teachers are carefully chosen so that each classroom will have native English speaking teachers and Mandarin speaking teachers, who will guide children with practising and consolidating their first language and then embracing the other.
+Teachers are carefully chosen so that each classroom will have native English-speaking teacher and Mandarin-speaking teacher, who will guide children with practising and consolidating their first language and then embracing the other.
 Mandarin Chinese language skills are delivered by native level speakers with Chinese teaching qualifications.
 When in the company of, or working with a teacher, then her native language must be spoken.
 Most children, in a matter of months, become extremely adept at seamlessly and effortlessly switching from one language to another.